 Of particular concern to Milenko is to always bring elements of nature into design, because the sun, rain, wind, animals, and plants give people pleasure, feelings of peace, oasis and connection to the earth.
 Another of Milenko’s primary emphases is “sustainability” which includes use of reclaimed or recycled materials, such as old wood, concrete blocks or rubber.
 In the Pomegranate Center’s projects Milenko wants to live out the concepts of sustainability that we should be environmentally responsible by not wasting anything which can be reused, and that we don’t have to have a lot of “stuff” to be happy.

 As part of the grant application to the Pomegranate Center, volunteers were enlisted to take leadership roles in the Gathering Place Project in Wedgwood.
-In addition to Wedgwood Community Council trustees and members of the land use subcommittee, two other organizations, Sustainable NE Seattle and the Wedgwood Art Festival agreed to participate and bring in more volunteers.
+In addition to Wedgwood Community Council volunteers, two other organizations, Sustainable NE Seattle and the Wedgwood Art Festival agreed to participate and bring in more volunteers.
 A unique part of the Pomegranate program is its use of Public Space Rangers, professionals who donate time to projects.
 Areas of expertise include landscape designers, architects and engineers.
-The Public Space Rangers guided the improvement of ground surfacing at the Hunter’s site, the construction of the stage and outdoor furniture, and enhancements which were of a more artistic nature to bring in color and interest.
+The Public Space Rangers guided the improvement of ground surfacing at the Hunter’s site, construction of the stage and outdoor furniture, and enhancements which were of a more artistic nature to bring in color and interest.

 The first design meeting for the project was held on June 11, 2011, with about ninety people in attendance.
 It was a full-day workshop to solicit ideas and develop them based upon realistic site and budget limitations, materials availability and estimated construction costs.
 Four concept plans were developed, then the volunteer design professionals from the Pomegranate Center and the Public Space Rangers worked on creating a final plan.
 The result was approved by Bill Hunter Jr. who represented the Hunter family.
 The final design was presented to the community on July 13, 2011, at a meeting which was held at Wedgwood Presbyterian Church and was attended by more than seventy people.
-Mid-way through the meeting the power went off, so everyone went over to Hunter’s, where Milenko Matanovic walked out the design on-site.
+Mid-way through the meeting the power went off and the meeting was plunged into darkness, so everyone went over to Hunter’s, where Milenko Matanovic walked out the design on-site.

 Functionality of the site was enhanced by movable furniture.
 The benches were constructed with a bicycle wheel at one end so that the bench could be lifted like a wheelbarrow and moved as needed.
 A stage in the back northeast corner of the site was made to be taken apart when not in use.
 Non-movable components of the site, such as the walkways around the Hunter Tree Farm sales kiosk, were improved by leveling the ground and defining the walkways with tiles.
 Donors had their initials inscribed and painted in the tiles, which enlivened the cement walkways with color.
 Almost all of the work on The Gathering Place at Hunter Tree Farm was accomplished in four marathon work days from August 18 through 21, 2011.
 Workers slept and ate on-site, enabling them to spend more time at the project and experience a once-in-a-lifetime “barn raising” community effort.